lunarcloud/sta-play-webapp/README.md

 npm serve
 ```

-### Windows Users
-Copy-deps doesn't currently work on the windows command-line, so use git bash or WSL or just read copy-deps.sh and do that manually.

 ## Code Quality Tools
 The project has linters for the HTML, CSS, and JavaScript all setup and configured.
 Simply run `npm run lint-fix` to run all of them in "fix what you can automatically" mode.